Metal Gear Rising: Revengeance: Downloadable content

-The downloadable content for Rising consists of five cyborg body types for Raiden, a set of VR Missions, and two story-based campaigns starring a different character each.
-The DLC armors were available as pre-order incentives through different participating retailers that varied between region.
+The downloadable content for Rising consists of five cyborg body types for Raiden, a set of "VR Missions", and two story-based campaigns starring a different character each.
+The DLC armours were available as pre-order incentives through different participating retailers that varied between region.
 The VR Missions set and bonus campaigns were made available during the months following the game's release.
 All the downloadable content has since been made available for general users on PlayStation Network and Xbox Live and are included as standard features in the Windows version of the game.